What to expect at Pope Francis’ funeral from Vatican rituals to iron-clad security

 In his will, Francis stipulated a simple burial "in the earth, without particular decoration", marked only with his papal name in Latin: Franciscus.

-Italian news outlet Corriere reports the stone used for the epitaph is marble from the north-west Italian region of Liguria.
+Corriere says the stone used for the epitaph is marble from the north-west Italian region of Liguria.

 Nine days of mourning